ersrohu/mingyues-daily-life/part1/chapter6.md

 “That… can I change the address?”
 Asked Mingyue.

-“I want to change to near Guicheng Community, No.17, Furong Road, OK?”
+“I want to change to near Guicheng Estate, No.17, Furong Road, OK?”

 “It seems OK, let me look.”